flectra-hq/flectra/doc/reference/cmdline.rst

 Error Handling
 --------------

-Some file cannot be counted by Odoo Cloc.
+Some file cannot be counted by Flectra Cloc.
 Those file are reported at the end of the output.

 Max file size exceeded
 ''''''''''''''''''''''

-Odoo Cloc rejects any file larger than 25MB.
+Flectra Cloc rejects any file larger than 25MB.
 Usually, source files are smaller than 1 MB.
 If a file is rejected, it may be:

 - A generated XML file that contains lots of data.
 It should be excluded in the manifest.